-AR Annotations components are designed for exploring objects in a facility.
-They can be used to explore a warehouse, machinery, or a business object to enhance the user experience by leveraging augmented reality.
+Augmented reality (AR) annotations let users view the virtual annotations of existing objects in a facility.
+They can be used to explore a warehouse, machinery, or a business object to provide users with more information about the world around them.

 Examples of a scan screen (left), pulsing marker (middle) and selected marker (right)

-To view annotations in the world view, the user can begin by scanning an image in a facility or an object using their phone.
-Refer AR Scanner for more details.
+The AR scanner allows users to view annotations in the world view, using their phone to scan an image or an object in a facility.
+Refer to AR scanner for more details.

-After an image is successfully scanned, AR makers will appear in default state on the screen in the world view.
+After a user receives instructions and successfully scans an image, AR markers will appear in default state on the screen in the world view.

-When a user taps on a marker, swipe cards, or tap on a card, the marker will display pulse animation with a connector connecting to the card.
+When a user taps on a marker or swipes on a card, the marker will display a pulse animation with a line guidance joined to the card.

-Once the user selects a marker the respective card will slide in from the left to the focused state showing relevant information about the object.
-The user can tap on the card to view more detail about the content.
-The detail panel will slide in from the bottom.
+Once a user selects a marker, the related card will slide in from the left to the focused state, displaying relevant information about the object.
+A user can tap on the card’s action button to view more details.